bluesillybeard/Pinc/readme.md

 These are top priority
 - Windows
     - Win32 API
-- Posix
-    - Wayland
-    - I am not aware of any Posix windowing systems other than X11 and Wayland
 - Macos
-    - X11
     - Coacoa

 ## Planned supported platforms in the future